syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ### ExportRowHeight

-By default, the data grid rows will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultRowHeight` but, you can also export the data grid to Excel with the exact row heights from the SfDataGrid by setting the [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) to `true`.
+By default, the data grid rows will be exported to PDF with the value of the `DataGridPdfExportOption.DefaultRowHeight` but, you can also export the data grid to PDF with the exact row heights from the SfDataGrid by setting the [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) to `true`.
 The default value of the `ExportRowHeight` property is false.

 {% tabs %}
 {% highlight c# %}